 Best Budget: e.l.f.
 Cosmetics Cream Contour Palette

 Despite the ultra-affordable price tag, this quad comes with plenty of options.
-We greatly appreciate that there are three contouring shades in different bronze hues, allowing you to mix and match to find the most flattering one for you.
-The brightening shade adds the perfect contrasting pop.
+We greatly appreciate that there are three contouring shades in different bronze hues, allowing you to mix and match to find the best one for you.
+The highlighting shade adds the best contrasting pop.

 Contouring can prove to be tricky for those with fair skin.
-Go even the slightest bit too dark and you easily start to look, well, like you’re trying really hard to contour.
+Go even the slightest bit too dark, and you easily start to look, well, like you’re trying really hard to contour.
 That’s what makes this option such a great choice for those with lighter skin.
-The contour shade isn’t too dark and has a balance of cool and warm undertones that will flatter most complexions.
-You could even mix it with a little bit of one of the two included highlight shades if you want to go slightly lighter.
+There are two contour hues, neither of which is too dark, a highlight shade, and even a blush color, all in a buildable and blendable cream formula that doesn’t feel even the slightest bit sticky or tacky on the skin.

 Best for Olive Skin: Fenty Beauty Match Stix Matte Contour Skinstick

 In true Fenty fashion, shade inclusivity is the name of the game, and these creamy contour sticks are no different.
-Available in seven shades, there are several nice options that flatter olive skin (Mocha and Truffle being two of them), though they’re all easily layered, making it easy to find the most flattering hue for you.
+Available in seven shades, several nice options flatter olive skin (Mocha and Truffle being two of them), though they’re all easily layered, making it easy to find the best hue for you.
 Bonus: the cream-to-powder formula dries down to a matte finish and has great staying power.